WHOOP Advanced Labs: pricing, biomarkers, and review

 WHOOP Advanced Labs pricing

-- Specialized Panels — $299 each, one-off.
-Five domain-focused panels (heart, metabolic, male hormones, female hormones, performance), each with 77–90 markers.
+- Specialized Panels: $299 each, one-off.
+Five domain-focused panels (heart, metabolic, male hormones, female hormones, performance), each with 77 to 90 markers.

 For comparison, that puts the annual offering between Superpower ($199, once-yearly) and Function Health ($365, twice-yearly).
 The specialized panels are roughly priced like a one-off Quest comprehensive panel but with deeper domain coverage.